 Spark HoldCo, SE and SEG (the "Co-Borrowers") and Spark Energy, Inc., as guarantor, have entered into the new \$70.0 million senior secured revolving working capital credit facility (the "Senior Credit Facility") with a maturity of two years from the closing of the Offering.
-If no event of default has occurred, the Co-Borrowers have the right, subject to approval by the administrative agent and certain lenders, to increase the borrowing capacity under the new revolving credit facility to up to \$120.0 million.
-SG Americas Securities, LLC is the lead arranger, sole bookrunner and administrative agent under the Senior Credit Facility, which is available to fund expansions, acquisitions and working capital requirements for our operations and general corporate purposes, including member distributions.
+If no event of default has occurred, the Co-Borrowers have the right, subject to approval by the administrative agent and certain lenders, to increase the borrowing capacity under the new revolving credit facility to up to \$120.0 million, which is available to fund expansions, acquisitions and working capital requirements for our operations and general corporate purposes, including distributions.